apache/arrow/docs/source/developers/python.rst

 In case you may need to rebuild the C++ part due to errors in the process it is advisable to delete the build folder with command ``rm -rf /arrow/cpp/build``.
-If the build has passed successfully and you need to rebuild due to latest pull from master, then this step is not needed.
+If the build has passed successfully and you need to rebuild due to latest pull from git master, then this step is not needed.

 Now, build pyarrow: